People at a festival in Haarlem for Liberation Day.

 Organised by:The logo for the 'National Committee for 4 and 5 May'.

 5 May is Liberation Day.
-On this day, the Netherlands celebrates the end of World War II in the Netherlands in 1945, and people remember that freedom cannot be taken for granted.
-In this article you can read how Liberation Day is celebrated.
+On this day, the Netherlands celebrates the end of World War II in the Netherlands in 1945.
+And people remember that freedom cannot be taken for granted.
+In this article you will read how Dutch people celebrate Liberation Day.

 Why is there Liberation Day on 5 May?